 I borrowed and simplified Paul Graham’s well-known-in-Silicon Valley start-up diagram.
-This diagram is popular not because it accurately documents in detail valuation, but because it tells a clear, relatable story.
+This diagram is popular not because it accurately documents valuation in detail, but because it tells a clear, relatable story.

 Initial enthusiasm for a newish idea collapses.
 Reality sets in.
 And for the lucky few, a series of small wins and misses pays off once the company finds the magic of product-market fit, which may lead to an IPO or one giant acquisition.

 Time passes.
 And even for a wildly successful business, there is no lasting happily ever after.
 Startup success may lead to growth, then maturity and, ultimately decline.

 As industries and businesses mature, and prospects for continued growth fade, companies look for new ideas that will plump their value without cannibalizing their core business.
 They acquire bright young things, or start internal “innovation labs”, or turn to design thinking.